 Got a roommate who’s always sending you 2 AM texts saying they’re locked out?
 Take a cue from that old adage about teaching a man to fish, and teach a friend to pick locks so that they leave you to your beauty rest and find their own way in using an old hairpin from the bottom of their backpack.

 Aesop’s hand wash really is that good, from its earthy citrus scent to those gently exfoliating little beads.
 If we see this in someone’s restroom, it’s plus 10 points, immediately.

 What makes them so perfect?
 They’re super comfy (obvi), vaguely elf-like, and just stupid enough to only wear around your true loved ones—but they also do have a kind of classic Vans checkerboard appeal, too.

 This top-rated, handsome, and looks-good-on-everyone shirt from Standard Cloth is a true bargain at under 50 bucks, and can be dressed up or down.
 There’s nothing like a strong button up to say, “Yeah, bitch, I survived the hellscape of the last five years and I looked good doing it.”
 Gold chain not included.

 …Which is fine, because we, too, love dogs.
 What—we’re not monsters?
 Anyway, it’s pretty incredible that you can get a custom embroidered sweatshirt depicting your loyal life-ruiner (we kid!) for such an affordable price.
 This is the perfect gift to make you look ultra-thoughtful (and like you spent way more money than you did), and they’ll be stoked to wear it when they’re walking Dexter around the block.

 It’s beanie season

-Some of our favorite things in one beanie: bright colors and a Carhartt logo.
+Some of our favorite things in one cozy beanie: Starburst bright colors to spice up your black winter puffer, and, of course, a Carhartt logo.
 Keep your ears warm and your DMs fire.